This NYC Ear Piercing Studio Is A Dainty Jewelry Lover's Dream

 My Studs Consultation...

-With one studio in Austin and two in NYC, I booked my piercing consultation online for Studs' Nolita location.
+With two studios in NYC (plus one opening later this year in Austin), I booked my piercing consultation online for Studs' Nolita location.
 I was assured that the studio's piercing room and all of the tools are always thoroughly sterilized post and pre appointments.
 Upon arrival, my temperature was taken at the door where there were free surgical masks available.
 Although there was only one other client present along with a limited number of employees (all mask-clad), Studs' Nolita studio was spacious and offered ample room to socially distance.
 Once I was all checked in, I got a glimpse of the dozens of jewels I'd obsessively browsed on the site — they looked just as dazzling IRL.
 When my piercer arrived, she asked if I had any questions (nope) and we discussed jewelry options along with placement; both agreeing on the tiny cubic zirconia stud a second helix (aka upper cartilage) piercing.
 This all worked to complement my current constellation-like ear collection — including the Bar Stud featured below, a personal favorite.

 My Studs Piercing...